Bruners/exheres/README.md

 ***x11-apps/***
 + compton - _Compton is a X compositing manager, forked of xcompmgr-dana and xcompgmr_
 + trayer-srg - _trayer-srg is a lightweight GTK2-based systray for UNIX desktop_
++ typecatcher - _TypeCatcher allows you to search, browse, and download Google webfonts for off-line use_
 + gsimplecal - _A simple calendar gtk+ app written in C++_
 + volumeicon - _Volume Icon aims to be a lightweight volume control that sits in your systray_